22 Vulpeculae

-22 Vulpeculae is a binary star system in the northern constellation Vulpecula.
+22 Vulpeculae, also called QS Vulpeculae, is a binary star system in the northern constellation Vulpecula.
 Based on its parallax, it is located some 1,490 light-years away, and it has an apparent magnitude of about 5.2, making it visible to the naked eye.
 The system is moving closer to the Earth with a heliocentric radial velocity of −23 km/s.